Annual Education Report - Dillon

 Dear Parents and Community Members:

-We are pleased to present you with the Annual Education Report (AER), which provides key information on the 2023-24 educational progress for Gladys Dillon Elementary School.
+We are pleased to present you with the Annual Education Report (AER), which provides key information on the 2024-25 educational progress for Gladys Dillon Elementary School.
 The AER addresses the complex reporting information required by federal and state laws.
-The school’s report contains information about student assessment, accountability, and teacher quality.
+The school’s report contains information about accountability, student assessment, and teacher quality.
 If you have any questions about the AER, please contact Klaire Verbeke for assistance.

-For the 2024-25 school year, schools were identified based on previous years’ performance using definitions and labels as required in the Every Student Succeeds Act (ESSA).
-A Targeted Support and Improvement (TSI) school is one that had at least one underperforming student subgroup in 2023-24.
-An Additional Targeted Support (ATS) school is one that had a student subgroup performing at the same level as the lowest 5% of all schools in the state in 2021-22.
-A Comprehensive Support and Improvement (CSI) school is one whose performance was in the lowest 5% of all schools in the state, had a graduation rate at or below 67%, or failed to exit ATS status in 2021-22.
+For the 2025-26 school year, schools were identified based on previous years’ performance using definitions and labels as required in the Every Student Succeeds Act (ESSA).
+A Targeted Support and Improvement (TSI) school is one that had at least one underperforming student group in 2024-25.
+An Additional Targeted Support (ATS) school is one that had at least one student group performing at the same level as the lowest 5% of all schools in the state in 2021-22.
+A Comprehensive Support and Improvement (CSI) school is one whose performance was in the lowest 5% of all schools in the state, had a graduation rate at or below 67%, failed to exit CSI status in 2024-25, or failed to exit ATS status in 2021-22.
 Some schools are not identified with any of these labels.
-In these cases, no label is given.
+In these cases, no status label is given.

 Gladys Dillon Elementary has put initiatives in place to increase attendance and improve achievement while closing academic gaps for identified subgroups.
 To improve attendance, Gladys Dillon Elementary is implementing the following initiatives:

-As attendance percentages decline, student achievement will increase as more students are at school daily to receive necessary instruction.
-Ultimately, over time, this will aid in closing the achievement gap.
+As attendance percentages decline, student achievement increases as more students are at school daily to receive necessary instruction.
+Ultimately, over time, this aids in closing the achievement gap.

 In the area of improving achievement and closing academic gaps for identified subgroups, Gladys Dillon is continuously working to improve identified areas of weakness.
 To support this, we provide:

-- PLC’s supporting data analysis and instructional growth
+· PLC’s utilizing data analysis to support instructional planning and growth

 State law requires that we also report additional information.